Kim Kintziger

-Kim Kintziger (born 2 April 1987) is a Luxembourgian football player, who currently plays for FC Mondercange in the Luxembourg 1.
-Division.
+Kim Kintziger (born 2 April 1987) is a retired Luxembourgish football player, who last played for FC Mondercange in the Luxembourg National Division.

 Club career

 Kintziger started his career at Swift Hesperange and joined Differdange in summer 2007.

+After moving to FC Mondercange for the 2016–17 season, he became a coach at the club in 2024–25.

 International career

-He made his debut for Luxembourg in an October 2005 World Cup qualification match against Estonia and by November 2009 had earned 33 caps, scoring 1 goal.
-He played in 10 FIFA World Cup qualification matches and 10 Uefa European Cup qualification matches.
+He made his debut for Luxembourg in an October 2005 World Cup qualification match against Estonia and earned 40 caps, scoring one goal.
+He played in 10 FIFA World Cup qualification matches and 10 UEFA European Cup qualification matches.

-He scored his first international goal in a friendly against Iceland on the 14-11-2009.
-The game finished 1:1.
+He scored his sole international goal in a friendly against Iceland on the 14 November 2009 in a match that ended in a 1-1 draw.

+His final game for the national team was a friendly against Algeria in November 2010.